 Once you have a running lakeFS instance, we’ll need to set up an initial admin user in order to log in to the UI and make our first steps in lakeFS!
 In this guide, we’re going to run an initial setup and then create a new repository.

-Once we have a repository created, we can start copying and modifying objects, commit and revert changes - and even communicate with this repository from Spark, Presto or other S3-compatible tools using our S3 Gateway API.
+Once we have a repository created, we can start copying and modifying objects, commit and reset changes - and even communicate with this repository from Spark, Presto or other S3-compatible tools using our S3 Gateway API.

 Open http://127.0.0.1:8000/setup in your web browser to set up an initial admin user, used to login and send API requests.